Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Simulation Study

 \section{Simulation Study}

-We perform simulation studies to evaluate the accuracy of our model in detecting three different types of changes -- mean shift only, variance shift only, and mean and variance shift.
+We perform simulation studies to evaluate the accuracy of our model in detecting and estimating three different types of changes -- mean shift only, variance shift only, and mean and variance shift.
+We compare our method with a univariate time series changepoint detection method derived by only considering $N=1$ in our model.
+This univariate method still considers temporal correlation but no spatial correlation and is applied to each of the spatial locations separately.
 We also explore how the magnitude of change affects the model's performance.